 It can be annoying to find your computer asleep when you come back to it after a short break.
-Your computer may even fall sleep while you’re watching a video or during a presentation, when you touch the keyboard/mouse for long periods of time.
+Your computer may even sleep while you’re watching a video or during a presentation when you do not touch the keyboard/mouse for long periods of time.
 Windows has a built-in power saving setting that activates after long periods of inactivity – or, at least, what Windows considers inactivity.

 There are several ways you can keep your computer awake without having to touch the mouse or keyboard constantly.
 Don’t worry if your IT department at work won’t let you fiddle around with your computer settings, we’ve got that scenario covered here.

-Check out Mouse Jiggler
+1. Mouse Jiggler

 Mouse Jiggler is software that fakes mouse input and makes Windows think you’re moving the mouse.
-Mouse Jiggler is actually made to prevent your screensaver from popping up when you don’t want it to, but it works just as well to keep your mouse awake.
+Mouse Jiggler is actually made to prevent your screensaver from popping up when you don’t want it to, but it works just as well to keep your computer awake.
 If you get Mouse Jiggler, you won’t have to fiddle around with any of your computer settings, so you should be safe from your system admin.